-Bringing your old electronics to a Best Buy store for recycling and purchasing returned products in like-new condition at a discount such as open box products (some are certified by Geek Squad and come in the original packaging and a 1-year warranty), or pre-loved refurbished devices are just examples of the many steps you can take toward a greener lifestyle.
+Bringing your old electronics to a Best Buy store for recycling and purchasing returned products in like-new condition at a discount such as open box products (some are certified by Geek Squad and come in the original packaging and a 1-year warranty), or pre-loved refurbished devices are just examples of the many steps you can take toward a more sustainable lifestyle.

 Reducing what you buy can be as simple as going with an easily-expandable modular furniture set or decorating with items that you already own—like your favourite record sleeves, or a classic guitar.